YusufEmirCosar/LAR/README.md

 packets move the centered aircraft, the grid slides beneath it in the opposite direction while retaining its ground-relative minor and major line positions.
 Target and LAR overlays use the same aircraft-relative east/north projection.
-The result remains a local flat presentation layer, not a globe.
+When terrain is ready, the target marker samples the terrain at its own coordinate.
+The result remains a local flat tactical presentation, not a globe.

 The target is shown as a compact red four-sided pyramid.
 Its base half-width is 0.5% of the valid IZ outer radius, or IR when IZ is unavailable, and is clamped